appvia/wayfinder-azure/README.md

 ---
 **We highly appreciate all contributions to Wayfinder** - whether that would be improving our documentation, identifying bugs or even proposing new features.
 Our [contributing guide](CONTRIBUTING.md) provides instructions on creating issues, pull requests and our contributor code of conduct.

+Please also see our guide for [maintainers](MAINTAINERS.md) for information about tooling and testing.

 Community
 ---
 Follow us on: